-Cross promotion is one of the most powerful techniques in retail.
-From McDonald’s ‘would you like fries with that?’ to Amazon’s ‘others also bought’, cross promoting items has been the catalyst for many of the world’s biggest brands.
+Cross selling is one of the most powerful techniques in retail.
+From McDonald’s ‘would you like fries with that?’ to Amazon’s ‘others also bought’, cross selling items has been the catalyst for many of the world’s biggest brands.

 This is why your eBay cross selling feature must be dynamic.

 Dynamic cross promotion scans through your live listings, and automatically shows related products, based on the rules you set.
 The rules could be size, colour, any relevant feature.
 It will only connect listings which are relevant and live.
-All Frooition cross promotion is dynamic.
+Frooition eBay cross selling tool is dynamic and eBay certified.